samikhawja/team_profile_generator/README.md

 <img src="./assets/images/webpage.png" alt="Terminal with propmts">

-Below is the function I used to generate a readme markdown file.
-The code snippets starts with the prompt from inquirer and the response from that will console.log the report and then create a markdown called "README.md".
-The next part is the 'generateMarkdown' where it is a template literal for creating the template for the README.
+Below is the function I used to generate an html file.
+The code snippets starts with the prompt from inquirer and the response from that will console.log the report and then create a file called "index.html".
+The next part is the 'generateHTML' where it is a template literal for creating the template for the HTML.
 ```
 function init() {
     inquirer
     .prompt(questions)
     .then((response) => {
         console.log(response)
-        writeToFile("README.md", generateMarkdown(response));
+        writeToFile("README.md", generateHTML(response));
     });
 }
 ```